Devocalpyse/GuessingGame/README.md

 # GuessingGame
-FSWD React Midterm Project - A short game where you try to guess the random number in as few guesses as possible.
+A short game where you try to guess the random number in as few guesses as possible.

 ## Dependencies
 - Node.js